4 Powerful Ways Helping Others May Boost Your Health

 Tips for building a volunteering habit

-Most people—seriously, a whopping 93%!—feel happier after volunteering, suggests a 2017 survey by United Healthcare.
+Most people—seriously, a whopping 93%!—have a more positive mood after volunteering, suggests a 2017 survey by United Healthcare.
 And for best results all around, consider making it a regular thing.

 “The benefits should be long-lasting if you can create a habitual approach,” says Stephen G. Post, PhD, founding director of the Center for Medical Humanities, Compassionate Care, and Bioethics at Stony Brook University, and author of Why Good Things Happen to Good People.
 The goal: “to make this a part of who you are so it becomes a dependable quality in your life,” Dr. Post says.